MCesarczyk/todo-list-react/README.md

 ## How to use this app:

 <img src="%PUBLIC_URL%/../public/tasklist_demo.gif" alt="to-do-list demo animation" width=500px />

+1. To add task write its content and click "Dodaj zadanie" button or simply click Enter.
+2. If you want to mark task as done click on green field on the list.
+3. In the same way you can uncheck chosen tasks.
+4. To remove single task click on red button with trash bin icon on right.
+5. If you want to hide all done tasks clisk on button "Ukryj ukończone".
+Description on button will now change to "Pokaż ukończone".
+To restore tasks, click this button again.
+6. When you done all task and want to check them, click on "Ukończ wszystkie".
+Button will become inactive then.
+7. After removing all tasks, buttons "Ukończ wszystkie" and "Ukryj ukończone" will disappear.

 # Getting Started with Create React App